SHIPS TODAY · v0.7.0

 3. Local INSERT succeeds.
 WAL fsynced.
 Vector clock bumped.

 4. broadcast_store_quorum spawns one HTTP POST /api/v1/sync/push per configured peer (B, C, D).
-Local response returns to the agent immediately.
+With --quorum-writes 0 the local response returns immediately; with quorum enabled it returns only after W-1 peer acks (or 503 quorum_not_met at the deadline).

 5. Each peer receives the push, validates, applies, and bumps its own SyncState entry for node-A.